Acuveth/Acuveth.github.io/README.md

 ﻿# Predavanje-ChatGPT
-Generated the whole website using AI for teaching purposes.
+Generated the whole website using AI as an example for teaching purposes.